1. Home

 What do I need to know about Brachycephalic dogs?

-We know that the human families of brachycephalic, or flat-faced dogs love and cherish these characterful and affectionate animals.
-These breeds have great personalities and form strong bonds with their owners.
-Unfortunately, the exaggerated physical features that often initially draw people to these breeds, like their flat faces, cause these animals health and welfare problems.
-The noticeable breathing noises that these dogs make, like snuffling, snoring and snorting, is a sign that breathing is very difficult and distressing for the dog, and this realisation can be heartbreaking.
+We know that the human families of brachycephalic, or flat-faced, dogs love and cherish these animals.
+Unfortunately, the exaggerated physical features that often initially draw people to these breeds, like their flat faces, cause health and welfare problems for these animals.
+The noticeable breathing noises that these dogs make, like snuffling, snoring, and snorting, are signs that breathing is very difficult and distressing for the dog, and this realisation can be heartbreaking.

 Features of brachycephalic animals

-Brachycephalic dogs can suffer from a range of health and welfare issues including breathing problems, digestive issues, eye diseases, difficulty giving birth, spinal malformations, exercise and heat intolerance, sleeping difficulties, skin and ear diseases, as well as dental disease [1].
+Brachycephalic dogs can suffer from a range of health and welfare issues including breathing problems, digestive issues, eye diseases, difficulty giving birth, spinal malformations, exercise and heat intolerance, sleeping difficulties, skin and ear diseases, and dental disease [13].

 Brachycephalic Obstructive Airway Syndrome (BOAS)

-Brachycephalic Obstructive Airway Syndrome (BOAS) is a breed related disorder commonly seen in dogs, which results in breathing difficulties and significant compromise to their welfare and quality of life [2].
-BOAS is a lifelong and often progressive disorder that affects an animal’s ability to live comfortably and engage in normal animal behaviours.
-In general, BOAS-affected breeds have and often suffer from unprovoked coughing, sneezing, and snoring.
-In addition to early onset of respiratory disease, this condition also has negative secondary impacts on an animal’s ability to behave normally including impacts on their breathing, exercising, eating, playing, and sleeping (see ‘Inability to engage in normal behaviours and daily activities due to the constraints relating to BOAS and other physical limitations’ below).
-Common breeds that are affected by BOAS include the French Bulldog, Pug, British Bulldog, Boston Terrier, and Boxer.
-See these articles on BOAS and narrowed nostrils for more detail.
+Brachycephalic Obstructive Airway Syndrome (BOAS) is a disorder commonly seen in brachycephalic dogs, in which obstruction of the airways results in breathing difficulties and significant compromise to the dogs’ welfare and quality of life [24].
+BOAS is a lifelong and often progressive disorder that affects a dog’s ability to live comfortably and engage in normal dog behaviours.
+BOAS-affected dogs show a variety of clinical signs including difficulty breathing, noisy breathing (and snoring), exercise intolerance, coughing, gagging, regurgitation, passing out, and hyperthermia [2, 3].
+BOAS can affect the dog’s ability to engage in normal behaviours and daily activities (see more detail below).
+Common breeds that are affected by BOAS include the French bulldog, Pug, British bulldog, and Boston Terrier [1, 3, 5].

-BOAS is also thought to increase the health risks associated with air travel for brachycephalic dogs, during which some animals have tragically died.
-This has resulted in some airlines refusing to accept these animals for air transport or otherwise imposing strict guidelines for airline travel due to the high risk of serious health problems and death.
+BOAS is also thought to increase the health risks associated with air travel for brachycephalic dogs, during which some animals have tragically died [2].
+This has resulted in some airlines refusing to accept these animals for air transport or imposing strict guidelines for airline travel due to the high risk of serious health problems and death [2].

 Brachycephalic Ocular Syndrome